 Giants like Nepali Congress (NC), Communist forces like United Marxist-Lenisist (UML) and Maoists are heroes of political leadership in Nepal and the role that they have played for political awareness among the people, civil rights protection can’t be simply dismissed (I won’t be talking about their squalids because it doesn’t fit the rationale of this article).

 However, when it comes to politics and the prospect of serving the nation, it is important to consider what really is the need of time.
 It becomes important that we as responsible citizens constantly readjust ourselves so as to facilitate those needs.
 Politics is certainly not a field where your once-upon-a-time credentials are to be judged against your flawed present.
 These classical parties are the champions of the concept of democracy, abolition of monarchy, secularism (yes, I mean it), mixed proportional representation, social inclusion, federalism, republicanism, human rights protection (again, let us not talk about its violation) and the list goes on and on and on.
-Thanks to their list of political ambitions of final solution that has enabled us to acquaint ourselves with decent political terminologies and understanding.
+Thanks to their list of political ambitions of final solution that has enabled us to acquaint ourselves with decent political consensus over time.
 In the pursuit of supreme power, these champions invented extreme political aspirations that were far off in scope for a small, peaceful country like Nepal.
-What they probably underestimated is the backfire effect of that level of political saturation.
 Extremity of an ideology is worse than no ideology.
 To put things clear, we no longer succumb into such ideological pursuits because we have seen enough of the idea of final solution.
 All we need is a good governance so as to drive ourselves to economic prosperity and social reform.
 We need peace.

 It is clearly visible that these giants can no longer serve the need of time.
 What they are champions for, have already been achieved; one of the most liberal constitution of all time, a socially inclusive sovereign constitutional assembly to carry on the process of constitutional amendment, an able, independent Judiciary, a strong flexible military and above all politically literate citizens.
 There really is nothing left for these champions to achieve.
 Thanks to their constant effort.
 They deserve badge of honor from the Nepalis.